Wolverine971/9takes/src/blog/enneagram/philosophy-psychology-and-the-enneagram.md

 ## The Enneagram's Roots in Philosophy

 While the Enneagram is a popular tool for understanding human behavior and growth, it is essential to understand its philosophical lineage to appreciate its depth truly.
 In this article, we'll explore the connections between the Enneagram's intelligence centers, Freud's ideas on the human psyche, and Plato's concept of the human soul.
-Doing so, we'll better understand how our core emotions shape these intelligence centers.
+By doing so, we'll better understand how our core emotions shape these intelligence centers.

 ## Plato's Tripartite Soul and the Enneagram